Minimum Bottom Line Profit Should Be > 7%!

 A typical contract involves the homeowner, contractor and the insurance claim adjuster on site to review the details of what the restoration contractor is to provide.
 Any modifications or changes are typically borne by the homeowner.
 It is not uncommon for the homeowner to make some upgrades and do some remodeling at the same time.
 The contractor has to make sure there is clear separation between what the insurance company pays and what the homeowner is responsible for in this contract.
 Having been involved in this industry as the controller for several years I can attest to the importance of document, document, document everything.
 The insurance company is trying to minimize the claim value and the homeowner often looks at this situation as a free ticket to get some upgrades and in some situations an entire new house.

 The positives for this industry is the credit worthiness of the insurance company that pays the bill, the drawbacks are the perfection standards set by the homeowner.
 I often refer to this as the little old lady syndrome.
 They demand absolute perfection and have very little understanding of the methods or why there is a shade of difference in the two tiles on the floor.
 They don’t understand that the ink used to dye the tiles is different between the lots of the product.
 I witnessed a lady cry because the stain on the hardwood floor was slightly darker in one spot than on the rest of the floor.
 Even though she had the floor covered in carpet and it was obviously where her pet urinated and stained the hardwood floor underneath.
 That stain is permanent.
 She assumed that when the floors were sanded that the stain would magically come out.
-So the better restoration contractors use a process of educate, forewarn and document the process to alleviate these types of issues when it comes time to turn the home back over to the owners.
+The better restoration contractors use a process of educate, forewarn and document the process to alleviate these types of issues when it comes time to turn the home back over to the owners.

 Often an extension of the restoration industry, emergency services encompasses the need to prevent further damage or secure the property after an act of God.
 This entails water cleanup services to drying issues.
 From boarding up windows to temporary patches to the roof.
 This segment of construction has many non-contractors involved.
 Most of them come from the carpet cleaning industry and provide suction and drying services after water damage.
 Many of the residential service contractors (described below) are involved too.
 Roofers provide temporary fixes for hail or tree limbs poking a hole in the roof.
 Demolition crews can strip all the damage out of a home after a fire so the restoration process can begin.
 Plumbers replace frozen pipes and so on.
 This aspect of the construction industry falls more under the purview of the insurance industry than any government authority.
 The insurance industry typically pays the bill involved.